 Tao’s support for Jiang may have been the reason for his meteoric rise in 1965.
 Leaving Guangdong to his associate Zhao Ziyang, he assumed positions of great importance in the summer of 1966, when he became head of the Central Committee’s Propaganda Department and assumed a seat in the Central Secretariat.
 By August 1966, at the close of the 11th Party Plenum, he added a seat in the Politburo and the Standing Committee to his workload.
 His rise to fame turned out to be shortlived.
 After his last appearance in December 1966, he was branded a counterrevolutionary revisionist and was savagely denounced in the Red Guard and official press.
 Consequently, he was purged in September 1967.
+He was placed under house arrest and died of cancer, for which he was not treated until it was too advanced for treatment.
 With Deng Xiaoping’s final return to power, in December 1978, Tao was officially rehabilitated.

 Wolfgang Bartke, Who was Who in the People’s Republic of China (München: K.G.
 Sauer, 1997)